 If you’ve spent time customizing your bike, I have both good and bad news for you.
 The good news is that these customizations can help bring a more niche market to your door looking to buy your bike, fetching a potentially higher price point.
 The bad news is some modifications from the original model’s specifications can alienate a lot of buyers in the mainstream market, so this can make customizations a double-edged sword.
-Furthermore and unfortunately, many other buyers who don’t value those customization will not be willing be anything extra for the upgrades.
-So, when pricing out your motorcycle, if you’re looking to sell quickly, don’t expect to much of anything for any customizations.
+Furthermore and unfortunately, many other buyers who don’t value those customizations will not be willing to be anything extra for the upgrades.
+So, when pricing out your motorcycle, if you’re looking to sell quickly, don’t expect too much of anything for any customizations.

 What’s The Model Of The Bike?

 Alright, now that we’ve got all of the fun prep stuff out of the way we can get to the nitty-gritty of the bike that you’re trying to sell.
 The first thing you need to think about is the model of the machine itself.
 Certain brands will have produced bikes that are more legendary than others, these are the ones that will go for a higher price.